IISE's Mid-Atlantic Region (District

 Assistant Regional Vice President (ARVP)

 Katie Skinner is a supply chain analyst working for AFL.
 AFL is a telecommunications company specializing in the manufacturing and installation of fiber optic products and equipment.
 In her role at AFL, Katie is working to improve inventory management and purchasing techniques to reduce costs within an international supply chain.
 Katie received her master’s in Industrial Engineering from Clemson University in 2013.
-During her time at Clemson, Katie was involved with the student chapter of IIE at Clemson including serving as vice president.
-As the assistant regional vice president for IIE Mid-Atlantic, Katie hopes to further open communication between student and professional chapters within the region.
+During her time at Clemson, Katie was involved with the student chapter of IISE at Clemson including serving as vice president.
+As the assistant regional vice president for IISE Mid-Atlantic, Katie hopes to further open communication between student and professional chapters within the region.

 Young Professional Chair